Evaluating Competitiveness in UEFA's New Champions League Format: Introduction

 \section{Introduction}

-The UEFA Champions League—widely regarded as one of the most prestigious football club competitions —has recently undergone a significant change in the structure of its league stage.
-The previous format involved partitioning teams into separate groups, each organized as a double round-robin tournament (i.e., every team plays the others in its group twice), with its own ranking table.
-In contrast, the new format adopts a so-called incomplete round-robin (iRR) structure, in which each team plays against eight different opponents, and all teams are collectively ranked in a single unified table.
-According to UEFA, this revised format is intended to ``result in more competitive matches for every club across the board'' \citep{UEFA2024}.
+The UEFA Champions League—widely regarded as one of the most prestigious football club competitions —has recently undergone a significant change in the structure of its multi-stage format.
+In the previous format, the competition began by partitioning teams into separate groups, each organized as a double round-robin tournament (i.e., every team plays the others in its group twice), with its own ranking table.
+In contrast, the new format begins with a so-called incomplete round-robin (iRR), in which each team plays against eight different opponents, and all teams are collectively ranked in a single unified table.
+A precise description of these formats is given in Section \ref{sec:reform}.
+According to UEFA, this revised format is intended to ``result in more competitive matches'' \citep{UEFA2024}.
 In this work, we examine whether UEFA's claim is justified.